Configure Prisma Access Colo-Connect

 Since Prisma Access does not send BGP advertisements if you select this option, you must configure static routes on the on-premises equipment to establish routes back to Prisma Access.

-For the Peer IP, enter the GRE IP address of the on-premises router in the Colo.
+For the Peer IP, enter the address that will be used as the GRE local IP address of the on-premises router in the Colo.

 Use IPv4 addresses for the BGP values; IPv6 isn't supported.

-3. Enter the Peer Address and the Local Address for the BGP Peer 1 and, if a second is required for Connection 1, BGP Peer 2.
+3. Enter the Peer Address and, optionally, the Local Address for Connection 1 and, if required, Connection 2.

 4. (Optional) To configure a BGP secret, enter the Secret and Confirm Secret values.